parallaxinc/PropWare/CXXCrashCourse.md

 languages is wildly different.
 Don't worry - it's not hard.

-For C developers, the biggest hurdle will be learning about the famed "object-oriented programming" (still not hard).
+For C developers with no background in Spin, the biggest hurdle will be learning about the famed "object-oriented programming" (still not hard).

+There are lots of code examples throughout PropWare and libpropeller's source code, so please feel free to peruse them.
+You should also take advantage of the example projects provided in the `Examples` directory.

 C-Family Syntax
 ---------------